senprithwish1994/multilingualOCR/README.md

 # multilingualOCR
 TIll now Only segmentation part is discussed

-#This Project has been developed my Prithwish Sen and Anindita Das
+---This Project has been developed my Prithwish Sen and Anindita Das---
+     ---- Mtech IIIT G -----